Optimizing Edge Sets in Networks to Produce Ground Truth Communities Based on Modularity

-Many heuristic methods have been developed to quickly find partitions with relatively large modularity scores.
-Similar metrics have also been proposed to capture the same intuitive principles guiding modularity, while accounting for some of its shortcomings.
+Many heuristic methods have been developed to quickly find partitions with relatively large modularity scores \cite{newman2004fast, blondel2008fast}.
+Similar metrics have also been proposed to capture the same intuitive principles guiding modularity, while accounting for some of its shortcomings \cite{chen2013measuring}.

 Modularity maximization can be formulated as an integer programming (IP) problem.
-Brandes et.\ al.\ \cite{brandes2007modularity} introduces this formulation, and Agarwal and Kempe \cite{mod_IP} propose a rounding technique to improve the solve time of these problems.
-Let $A$ be the adjacency matrix of $G$, and for every pair of nodes $i,j \in V$, let $x_{ij}=0$ if $i$ and $j$ are in the same cluster, and $x_{ij}=1$ otherwise.
+Brandes et al.\ \cite{brandes2007modularity} introduces this formulation, and Agarwal and Kempe \cite{mod_IP} propose a rounding technique to improve the solve time of these problems.
+Given a weighted network $G = (V,E)$ with edge weights $w: E \rightarrow \mathbb{R}$, let $A$ be the weighted adjacency matrix of $G$, $m = \sum_{(i,j) \in E} w_{ij}$, and $d_i = \sum_{j \in V} w_{ij}$ for $i \in V$.
+For every pair of nodes $i,j \in V$, define decision variables $x_{ij}$ such that $x_{ij}=0$ if $i$ and $j$ are in the same cluster, and $x_{ij}=1$ otherwise.
 The integer programming formulation of modularity maximization is as follows:

 There have since been other formulations of this problem to improve solve time of the integer program (see \cite{aloise2010column} for such methods), but discussing them is outside the scope of our paper.
 Such methods can easily be adapted to fit into our framework.